 Abuse In The Church Is A Real Issue

 Anne: It’s sad because your mom’s a victim too.
 Knowing her this makes me very sad.
-I am so proud of you that you have made the difficult and heart-wrenching decision to set this boundary with your unhealthy family and that you can move forward in peace despite the pain and the sadness you feel about your family, making the life that is healthy for you and your kids right now.
+I am so proud of you that you have made the difficult and heart-wrenching decision to set this boundary with your unhealthy family.
+That you can move forward in peace despite the pain and the sadness you feel about your family.
+That you’re making the life that is healthy for you and your kids right now.
 It is also difficult because lots of people probably say things to you like, “Isn’t that extreme?”

 Why Religions Have A Problem Of Protecting Predators

-Anne: In spite of not being protected by her bishop and Stake President, Liz has decided to remain active in the LDS Church.
-I have had the same experience where I was emotionally abused by a bishop and I continue to remain active.
-For me obeying the commandments and continuing to read my scriptures and pray has brought me a lot of peace.
+Anne: In spite of her bishop and stake president not protecting her, Liz has decided to remain active in the LDS Church.
+I have had the same experience where my bishop emotionally abused me.
+I continue to remain active.
+For me, I find that when I read the scriptures and obey the commandments, I have peace.

-Also, women who have been through all types of scenarios and understand what you are going through are members of the Betrayal Trauma Recovery Group.
-We have multiple sessions every day and hope to see you there soon.
+Consider joining Betrayal Trauma Recovery Group.
+We have multiple sessions every day.
+We hope to see you there soon.

-As always, if this podcast has been helpful, please make a recurring donation.
+As always, if this podcast helps you, please make a recurring donation.
 It helps us to bring this podcast free of charge to women all over the world.
 Similarly, to help more women find us, please rate this podcast on your podcast app.